Tax Implications of Selling a Commercial Investment Property in the US

 State Capital Gains and Income Taxes

 Many states impose capital gains and income taxes.
 However, conformity is frequently lacking, making state-by-state coverage here impractical.
 Some states allow taxpayers to deduct Federal income tax paid from state taxable income.
 Others apply special rules to capital gains income.
+Research and consider your local state income tax rules.

 What Is Depreciation of a Property?